Sjmarf/ember/docs/element_guide.rst

     with ember.VStack(w=ember.FIT):
         ember.Panel("white", w=ember.FILL, h=20)

-The Panel has a width of ember.FILL, so it tries to expand to the width of the VStack.
-But the VStack has a width of ember.FIT, so it tries to shrink to the width of its contents!
+The Panel has a width of :code:`ember.FILL`, so it tries to expand to the width of the VStack.
+But the VStack has a width of :code:`ember.FIT`, so it tries to shrink to the width of its contents!
 This causes a conflict, and an error is raised.

 Writing this is OK though: